mestabrookuno/8950-aws-scanner/docs/README.md

 ![Bottom Half of Page 2 Settings](assets/AU-CloudTrail_Settings_Page2_2.png)

-# CA Assessment, Authorization, and Monitoring
+# CA Assessment Authorization and Monitoring
 The CA family of controls deals with assessing the environment and access, authorizing access, and monitoring.
 The applicable control for S3 buckets is below:
 - CA-9